testdeck/testdeck-site/pages/guide/tests.md

 {:.toc}
 ## Tests

-With `Testdeck` you author tests by decorating methods of your suite with the `@test` decorator.
+With `testdeck` you author tests by decorating methods of your suite with the `@test` decorator.

-By using [inheritance](/pages/guide/inheritance#simple-inheritance) you are also able to inherit common tests for a family of SUTs.
+And when using [inheritance](/pages/guide/inheritance#simple-inheritance) you are also able to inherit common tests for a family of SUTs.

 {:.toc}